nios-students/docs/wiki/FAQ'S.md

 :::

 > [!NOTE]
-> `https//ilovepdf.com` is website so, you can do this on any device which has a web browser and storage for.pdf file.
+> [https//ilovepdf.com] (https//ilovepdf.com) is website so, you can do this on any device which has a web browser and storage for .pdf file.

 ## How to open .zip/.rar file?

 Click on the videos
 ::: details Show videos
 <iframe width="560" height="315" src="https://www.youtube.com/embed/nXAYWwiDvc8" title="Windows 7  - How to extract  a zip file." frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>